About LION Publishers

-LION provides teaching, resources and community to independent news entrepreneurs as they build and develop sustainable businesses.
+LION provides teaching, resources, and community to independent news entrepreneurs as they build and develop sustainable businesses.

 Our Signature Programs

-The News Revenue Fellowship
+LION-Meta Revenue Growth Fellowship

-We believe in…
+We believe in being:

 In 2010, a group of independent news publishers met at the first-ever Block by Block Community News Summit.
-The conference, sparked by research into local independent news sites led by Michele McLellan, was focused on publishers from across the U.S. answering questions like, “How do I best serve my community?
+The conference, sparked by research into local independent news sites led by Reynolds Journalism Institute fellow Michele McLellan, was focused on publishers from across the U.S. answering questions like, “How do I best serve my community?
 How do I build a business that will sustain my mission as a news and information provider?” and learning from one another, according to The Patterson Foundation.

 A couple of years later, in 2012, LION Publishers was founded as a professional association for local independent news publishers.
 In 2019, LION received its 501(c)3 status and received a $1 million grant from the Knight Foundation that allowed it to hire three senior staff members for the first time.
 Since then, we have nearly tripled our staff, launched signature programs, and expanded our membership benefits.